JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 }
 ```

-Sifting through the other bits of code that is printed out to the console, we see that `thiserror` is generating some boilerplate to `impl` `std::error::Error` and `From<reqwest::Error>` for us, so we can avoid writing the implementations ourselves.
+Sifting through the other bits of code that are printed out to the console, we see that `thiserror` is generating some boilerplate to `impl` `std::error::Error` and `From<reqwest::Error>` for us, so we can avoid writing the implementations ourselves.
 Thanks, [dtolnay](https://crates.io/users/dtolnay)!

 ## So many stars